-She followed this by a period as Chair of the Faculty of Science, Warwick’s equivalent of Dean, from 2011-2015, providing over-arching academic leadership to the 9 Departments in the Faculty, which range from Life Sciences and Psychology to Engineering and WMG via Chemistry, Physics, Computer Sciences, Mathematics and Statistics.
+Pam was appointed to Chair of the Faculty of Science, Warwick’s equivalent of Dean, in 2011 and provided over-arching academic leadership to the 9 Departments then in the Faculty, which ranged from Life Sciences and Psychology to Engineering and WMG via Chemistry, Physics, Computer Sciences, Mathematics and Statistics.
 Notable innovations during this time were Faculty-level activities in widening participation, employability, engineering education and public engagement.
 Her initial appointment as a Pro Vice Chancellor in December 2014 was focussed on People and Public Engagement with particular emphasis on Warwick’s 50th Anniversary in 2015 and on matters of Equality and Diversity.
 In this role, Pam was the initiator of Warwick’s work on the Race Equality Charter Mark and she remains an Executive Board Champion for this.
 Subsequently, Pam led the successful renewal (2018) of the institutional silver Athena Charter Mark.

 Pam’s activities for the scientific community have been numerous and she has chaired, led and participated in activities throughout her career for the Institute of Physics, for the Crystallographic Associations in the UK and Europe, the Science and Technologies Facilities Council (STFC) and the European Synchrotron Radiation Facility (ESRF).
 She is also a frequent panel member and chair for the Engineering and Physical Sciences Research Council (EPSRC).
 She was invited by the Minister for Universities and Science in 2016 to lead a task-force on Open Research Data to advise on the implementation of the Open Research Data Concordat.
-The Task-force’s Phase 1 report was published in July 2017 and will be followed by the final report in early 2018.
+“Realising the Potential”, the final report of the Open Research Data Task-force, was published on HMG’s website 2019.

-Pam is a trustee both of the Turing Institute and of the Faraday Institute and a member of the executive management board of the Midlands Innovation collaboration of universities.
+Pam has been a trustee of both the Turing (2016-2018) and of the Faraday Institution (2018-2020) and is a member of the executive management board of the Midlands Innovation collaboration of universities.